umd-mith/custom-taxonomy-sort/readme.txt

 4. Settings page

 == Changelog ==

+= 1.1.6 =
+* This version is not official since the author seems to have not made any updates to Github or Subversion for 4 years.
+Hopefully they will fix this but until then, we are maintaining a fork since we rely on this plugin.
+* WP 4.4 changes require checking to see if functions are already declared: update_termmeta_cache, add_term_meta, delete_term_meta, get_term_meta and update_term_meta.

 = 1.1.5 =
 * Fixed bug with returning an inappropriate value for "column_value".
 Thanks to @martindj.